 The SPX90 offers MIDI-compatibility including the ability to make program changes during live performance via MIDI.
-Some effects can even be actuated bass player, even home recording enthusiast, the SPX90 can add incredible creativity to your music.
+Some effects can even be actuated by a change in input level during performance.

+So whether you're a studio or sound reinforcement engineer, keyboard player, guitar player, bass player, even home recording enthusiast, the SPX90 can add incredible creativity to your music.
 At a very credible price.

-See your Yamaha Professional Audio dealer.
-Or write: Yamaha International Corporation, Professional Audio Division.
-PO.
-Box 6600.
-Buena Park, CA 90622.
-In Canada: Yamaha Canada Music Ltd..
-135 Milner Avenue.
-Scarborough.
-Ont.
-MIS 3R1.
+Sec your Yamaha Professional Audio dealer, Or-write: Yamaha International Corporation, Professional Audio Division, P.O.
+Box 6600, Buena Park, CA 90622, In Canada: Yamaha Canada Music Ltd., 135 Milner Avenue, Scarborough, Ont.
+M1S 3R1.

 U.S.A. suggested retail price subject to change without prior notice.
 Canadian price will vary.

-Figure 1.
+Floure 1.
 A more dense ambience can be achieved with the studio recording area serving as a live acoustic chamber.
 The miced sound is compressed and gated prior to being added to the stereo mix.
 Plate, spring or digital reverb units can be substituted for the studio or live chamber.

 Figure 2.
 Air and depth can be added to synthesizer string parts by using close and distant micing in a studio recording area, or a live chamber.
-Conventional backline instrument amplifiers can be used in place of the studio monitors. and is rather small in size, the mids and highs will be enhanced.
+Conventional backline instrument amplifiers can be used in place of the studio monitors.

+and is rather small in size, the mids and highs will be enhanced.